berezhinskiy/ecoflow_exporter/docker-compose/README.md

 - If you don't want to receive notifications to Telegram, comment out `alertmanager` section in [compose.yaml](compose.yaml#L14-L23).
 Otherwise, replace `<TELEGRAM_BOT_TOKEN>` and `<TELEGRAM_CHAT_ID>` with your values in [alertmanager.yaml](alertmanager/alertmanager.yml#L39-L40)

-> ⚠️ This article not covers Telegram-related things.
-Such as new bot token creation process, joining to the chat and so on.
-Please, talk directly to [Bot Father](https://telegram.me/BotFather)

 - Create and start containers:

 ```plain